delphictruth/whenedenwaslost-01/src/site/notes/Library/Oaths/Code of the Sith.md

 In the Sith language, it is called *Qotsisajak*.
 There are two forms of the Code: one in the Sith language and one in Basic.

+*"A single, unifying code can be derived from the Sith philosophy.
+The Jedi have a code, and we exiles know it well.
+But we also know it is full of inadequacies and half-truths."* — Sorzus Syn, 6900 BBY

 ## Sith Code (Basic)

 *Peace is a lie, there is only passion.